zabokaa/goodFood/README.md

 ## Code Structure

-The code is structured into the folowing functions:
+The code is structured into the following functions:

 - menu(): Displays the menu and handles the user's choice.
 - add_food_entry(): Adds a new food entry.